 Rats can transmit the extremely transmittable infection called the hantavirus.
-This health condition can be passed to human beings when they enter contact with rat droppings, pee, or nesting materials.
+This health condition can be passed to human beings when they enter locations where they make contact with rat droppings, urine, or nesting materials.
 This threat makes it essential to control your rat infestation.
 If you venture into a rat infested attic and mingle with animal waste, or you have a water leak that spreads through rat urine or droppings, the hantavirus can end up being aerosolized and enter your lungs with the oxygen you take in.

 The hantavirus symptoms look like that of the typical flu: high temperature, muscle pain, tiredness, impaired breathing, chills, and so on.
 There is no known remedy for the hantavirus, and signs and symptoms need to pass normally.
 If you contract the infection in this manner, it is essential to control access to yourself from friends and family until the contagious period can pass (typically around 2 weeks).

-Damage and Hazards cause by Rats in South Carolina
+Damage and Hazards Caused by Rats in South Carolina

 Rats cause all types of destruction to your house.
 They have no problem tearing apart your roofing system, sheet-rock, and insulation.
 They do this because they are seeking food to consume, water to drink, and risk-free and comfortable areas to rest.
 Rats also have teeth that continue to grow during the course of their lives, so they really need to grind them down.
 Here are the primary types of destruction and hazard that they cause

 - Chew through water pipes: A Rat’s front teeth don’t stop growing, so they need to consistently grind them down.
 Rats will certainly chew on metal pipes to grind their teeth down, and through PVC pipes to access water from the line.
 A control program reduces this risk.